Opetushallitus/tarjonta-indeksoija/README.md

 `tools\send_local` can be used to send messages to local queues.

+##### Notifier
+The application can notify others when information is indexed.
+This is controlled with `:notifier-targets` value in `dev_resources/config.edn`.
+It should be defaulted to `""`, ie. no changes will be sent.

+When wanting to validate locally that the notifications are working, one of the easiest way is with `http-echo-server`:
+* Run `npm install http-echo-server -g` to install it
+* Run `PORT=9200 http-echo-server` to run it in port 9200
+* Change `:notifier-targets` in `dev_resources/config.edn` to `"http://localhost:9200"`

+`http-echo-server` will echo everything sent to it back to the sender and print it to console.

 #### Running

 Running the application or tests from the commandline work with the aliases provided in